samsmith-MSFT/AppGW-LAB/README.md

 **Notes**

 Ensure you have the necessary permissions to create and manage resources in your Azure subscription.
 Review the Terraform configurations and scripts to understand the resources being deployed and managed.
-Ensure that the SKU used in the `main.tf` in the `2-compute` module is supported in your chosen location.
-I would suggest useast2 for the givin SKU or change the SKU as necessary.
+I suggest using useast2 for resource availability.

 Happy deploying!